genelyn2020/SQL-Data-Source/README.md

 # IN
--to match a value with a list of values.
+- to match a value with a list of values.

 **Sample output**
 [here](https://github.com/genelyn2020/SQL-Data-Source/blob/main/Sample%20output.md#in)